Foreign nationals demand US-approved shots as they resume travel - ExBulletin

 But Sipos, 46, soon discovered that the vaccine he received, Russia’s Sputnik V, disqualified him from traveling to a number of other countries where it had not been approved.
 Nations include the United States, which is moving forward with a new air travel policy that will make Sipos and many like him unqualified to enter.

-I thought it would be better to get Sputnik today than a Western vaccine in the uncertain future, “said Sipos, who works as a search engine optimization specialist, for his initial decision to take the hit.”
-But I can not I knew at the time that I could not travel with Sputnik.

-This leaves many hopeful travelers around the globe who have taken full courses of vaccines widely used in other parts of the world Sputnik V and the CanSino jab made in China, especially trying to re-inoculate with vaccines approved by US authorities.
+This leaves many travelers with hope around the globe, who have taken full courses of the widely used vaccines in other parts of the world Sputnik V and the CanSino jab made in China, especially trying to re-inoculate with vaccines approved by US authorities .

 Two other Chinese vaccines, Sinopharm and Sinovac, have been approved by the WHO and will thus be accepted for travel to the US.